yktoo/yktoo.com/content/blog/0270/index.en.md

 tags: ["Austria", "Längenfeld", "mountains", "snow", "snowboard", "Sölden", "sport", "travel", "Tyrol"]
 ---

-I've been lucky to have had a good deal of //wintersport// this season, as well as to come back in one piece.
+I've been lucky to have had a good deal of {{< fl "wintersport" >}} this season, as well as to come back in one piece.

 Our destination was chosen to be the Austrian [Sölden][wiki:en:Sölden], also located in Tyrol like Ischgl where I'd been a [year ago][post:239].
 ![](img:3.bp.blogspot.com/-ypJHKvDbGGA/Vrd2qvWMm6I/AAAAAAAAlVo/7gneIBHSzfE/s1600/20160125_155713.picasaweb.jpg:a "Sölden.
 Tyrol.
 Alps.")